camunda/camunda/CONTRIBUTING.md

 ### Test execution

-Tests can be executed via Maven (`mvn verify`) or in your preferred IDE.
+Tests can be executed via Maven (`./mvnw verify`) or in your preferred IDE.
 The Zeebe Team uses mostly [Intellij IDEA](https://www.jetbrains.com/idea/), which we also [provide settings for](https://github.com/camunda/camunda/tree/main/.idea).

 > [!TIP]
-> To execute the tests quickly, run `mvn verify -Dquickly -DskipTests=false`.
+> To execute the tests quickly, run `./mvnw verify -Dquickly -DskipTests=false`.
 > The tests will be skipped when using `-Dquickly` without `-DskipTests=false`.

 #### Test troubleshooting